syncro/key-toggler/README.md

 # KeyToggler

-web component that shows and hides any element by selector after hotkey pressed
+web component that shows and hides any element by selector after hotkey is pressed

 ## Usage